 \subsection{Preparation of templates}

 The measured $\beta$-spectra are compared to sets of \cd113 template spectra calculated in different nuclear models in dependence on \gA.
 The calculations have been carried out for \mbox{$g_{\rm A} \in [0.8,1.3]$} in 0.01 steps with an energy binning of about 1\,keV.
 The upper bound of this range is motivated by the free value of the axial-vector coupling $g_{\rm A}^\text{free} = 1.276(4)$ \cite{UCNA2010}.
 In order to compare the data for arbitrary \gA\ values in the given range of the original templates, so-called \textit{splines} are used to interpolate the bin content between different values of \gA\ for each energy bin.
 In contrast to a conventional parameter fit, no optimization process is involved since a spline is uniquely defined as a set of polynomial functions over a range of points $(x_n, y_n)$, referred to as \textit{knots}, and a set of boundary conditions.
 Per definition the original templates forming the knots are contained in the spline.
-For the spline construction, the \textit{TSpline3} class of the ROOT software package \cite{Brun1997} is used, which utilizes polynomials of grade three.
+For the spline construction, the \textit{TSpline3} class of the ROOT \cite{Brun1997} software package is used, which utilizes polynomials of grade three.
 For the comparison with the data, the finite energy resolution and the electron detection efficiency have to be taken into account.
-This is done by folding the templates with the resolution function and the energy dependent detection efficiency $\varepsilon(E)$.
+This is done by folding the templates with the detector-specific energy resolution and the energy dependent detector response function $\varepsilon_\text{det}(E)$.